Menu

 Teaching teams

 John Betts is a very collaborative school.
-Over the past six years we have evolved the role of the Teaching Assistant and Learning Support Assistant, they are very much part of the teaching team are highly respected across the school and have a significant responsibility.
-As of September 2020, they are known as Teaching Partners.
+Over time we have evolved the role of the Teaching Assistant, they are very much part of the teaching team, are highly respected across the school and have a significant responsibility.
+They are known as Teaching Partners.
 Each year group is a Teaching Team, when there is a child in the class who has an EHCP they will have a key worker however the entire team are expected to work with all children and be able to support all learners.
 Key Workers will be responsible for attending sessions with external agencies and attend Annual Review meetings with the teacher/s and SENCo.

 The rule of thumb with your Teaching Partners is their primary role is to support the teacher to enhance and improve outcomes for all children.
 That means they may need to act like the left part of the teacher’s brain whilst they are using the right part and vice versa.
 Thinking ahead and for the teacher particularly when it comes to classroom organisation and communication.
 It is a good idea that each classroom has a communication book to ensure that nothing is missed and any issues are recorded and followed up, please do this as you see fit as a team.